LEARN THE FUNDAMENTALS OF OUR LEAGUE

 By participating in YYL, all YYL families without exception agree to hold to the protocols, which may change as more information is available.

-Families that have specific medical circumstances for which these protocols are insufficient should contact the league Commissioner, as should families that believe that they cannot hold to the protocols.
+Families that have specific medical circumstances for which these protocols are insufficient should contact the league Commissioner, as should families that believe that they cannot hold to the protocols as a result of their own research efforts or belief systems.